yosra270/SOLID-Design-Principles/README.md

   While these concepts may seem daunting, they can be easily understood with some simple code examples.
 In this code, we'll take a deep dive into these principles, with a quick Java example to illustrate each one.

 ## Single Responsibility Principle

+Single-responsibility Principle (***SRP***) states:

+> A class should **do one thing** and therefore it should have only a **single reason to change**.

+Following the Single Responsibility Principle is important.
+First of all, because many different teams can work on the same project and edit the same class for different reasons, this could lead to incompatible modules.

+Second, it makes version control easier.
+For example, say we have a persistence class that handles database operations, and we see a change in that file in the GitHub commits.
+By following the SRP, we will know that it is related to storage or database-related stuff.

+Merge conflicts are another example.
+They appear when different teams change the same file.
+But if the SRP is followed, fewer conflicts will appear – files will have a single reason to change, and conflicts that do exist will be easier to resolve.

+Other benefits may include :

+- Testing – A class with one responsibility will have far fewer test cases.
+- Lower coupling – Less functionality in a single class will have fewer dependencies.
+- Organization – Smaller, well-organized classes are easier to search than monolithic ones.

+To illustrate the application of this principle, we will be looking at the code of a simple smarthouse program as an example.

 ## Open Closed Principle
 ## Liskov Substitution Principle
 ## Interface Segregation Principle